Meaning of Epic Music or Epic Orchestral Music

 Two Steps From Hell

-The pioneers of the Epic genre are Two Steps From Hell aka TSFH.
-They described what Epic music is, in a very interesting way:
+The pioneers of the Epic genre are Two Steps From Hell aka TSFH, founded in 2006.

 "Composers Thomas Bergersen and Nick Phoenix write epic orchestral music with energy that makes you feel like you can conquer the world!", this quote is from their Twitter profile @twostepsfromhe1.